MaoZiming/papers/3-storage-systems/313-coda.md

         - Leases: reserve resources for not long enough
           - Placing a time bound on exclusive or shared control, as done in the case of leases [7], avoids this problem but introduces others.
 Once a lease expires, a disconnected client loses the ability to access a cached object, even if no one else in the system is interested in it.
 This, in turn, defeats the purpose of disconnected operation which is to provide high availability.
 Worse, updates already made while disconnected have to be discarded.
-    - Optimistic control may result in (W/W) conflict
-        - Need conflict detection and resolution, but uncommon for UNIX env
+    - Optimistic control may result in (W/W) conflict -**Need conflict detection and resolution**, but uncommon for UNIX env
     - UNIX write sharing is uncommon.
 Consistent with the goal of maximizing availability.

 ### Architecture